mertall/mertall/_pages/about.md

 ## Experience

-🧠 Research Assitant for Dr. Rishidev Chaudhuri's group @ UC Davis Center for Neuroscience.

-* Developed PCA algorithm for big and sparse data, analyzed and interpreted the meaning of cognition

-* Aided in setting up MySQL python front end

 📡  Technical Advisor at Space and Satellite Systems, developing algorithms and community for REALOP (1st CubeSAT mission @ UC Davis, launching June 2021)

 * Computer Systems Lead(Past): Implemented Agile Methdologies while growing team culture and personally focusing on algorithm design
 * Software Engineer(Past): Implemented PID control system for REALOP

+👪  Officer of AI Society @ UC Davis

+* The only undergraduate run community exploring the black box at UC Davis

+🧠 Research Assitant for Dr. Rishidev Chaudhuri's group @ UC Davis Center for Neuroscience(Past)

+* Developed PCA algorithm for big and sparse data, analyzed and interpreted the meaning of cognition

+* Aided in setting up MySQL python front end

-🤖 Mentee at VMWare tasked to develop transformative business solutions with chatbots
+🤖 Mentee at VMWare tasked to develop transformative business solutions with chatbots(Past)
 * Responsible for NLP preprocessing model

 ### Favorite Books